andersnygaard/Paradox-sailboat/README.md

 ### Mast Height and Sail Area

-The mast of the paradox is just over 13 feet or 4 meters long and is designed for easy rigging up and down.
+The mast of the Paradox is just over 13 feet or 4 meters long and is designed for easy rigging up and down.
 During transport, the mast can be stored inside the boat using a small hatch on the boats transom.

 ### Chine Runners